lb13/educationfunding_2022/educationfunding_2022/content/posts/example-post.md

 ---
+Tags: []
-title: This is an example post page
+Title: This is an example post page
 ---